Bomb explodes outside Tunisian consulate in Tripoli

 The Arab Spring popular uprisings that have ousted four autocratic rulers in the past 18 months originated in Tunisia and spread to Egypt, Libya, Yemen, Bahrain and Syria.

-Gunmen stormed Tunisia's consulate in the eastern Libyan city of Benghazi on June 18 to protest against an art exhibition in neighboring Tunisia which they said insulted Islam.
+Gunmen stormed Tunisia's consulate in the eastern Libyan city of Benghazi on June 18 to protest against an art exhibition in neighbouring Tunisia which they said insulted Islam.

 Earlier this month in Benghazi a convoy carrying the British ambassador was attacked with a rocket-propelled grenade, injuring two of his bodyguards.
 Just before that, a bomb went off outside the U.S. consulate in Benghazi, injuring no one.